oasis-tcs/ubl/README.md

 1. When the editor has accommodated all of the feedback from committee members regarding the review and wishes to archive a snapshot for public use, they merge their local `review` branch into their local `main` branch.
 1. The editor pushes their local `main` branch to GitHub.
 While this push will produce a set of artefacts, those artefacts are ignored and deleted by the editor because they may have different timestamps than the files approved by committee and uploaded to Kavi.
 But anyone wanting a snapshot of the source material (modulo remotely changed files such as spreadsheets) can find the last approved set from the `main` branch.

-If you are changing the Google spreadsheet but not any of your repository files, you cannot do a `git push` until you create a temporary file in your directory and then push the temporary file to the repository.
-The next time around, you can delete the temporary file in your directory and then push the deletion to the repository.
-Either of these steps will trigger GitHub actions that will reach out to the Google spreadsheet and run the process.
+If you are changing the Google spreadsheet but not any of your repository files, you cannot do a `git push` until you create a new commit and then push that commit to the repository.
+This will trigger GitHub actions that will reach out to the Google spreadsheet and run the process.

-Two examples of the use of temporary files in a shell script are:
-- `touch trigger.txt` - creates the temporary file
-- `rm trigger.txt` - deletes the temporary file

-Two examples of the use of temporary files in a DOS script are:
-- `echo >trigger.txt` - creates the temporary file
+- `git commit --allow-empty -m "commit-reason-message-goes-here"` - creates the commit
-- `del trigger.txt` - deletes the temporary file
+- `git push` - triggers the GitHub action that accesses the latest spreadsheets

 ## Creating a new release